actions/upload-artifact/README.md

         ∟ some/directory/foo2.txt
         ∟ other/directory/foo1.txt
 ```
 If multiple paths are provided as input, the least common ancestor of all the search paths will be used as the root directory of the artifact.
-Exclude paths do not effect the directory structure.
+Exclude paths do not affect the directory structure.

 Relative and absolute file paths are both allowed.
 Relative paths are rooted against the current working directory.
 Paths that begin with a wildcard character should be quoted to avoid being interpreted as YAML aliases.